Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Besicovitch almost periodic functions: general theory

-Next, we turn $\bap^p(G)$ into a normed space, and show that it is a Banach space.
+It is possible to turn $\bap^p(G)$ into a normed space and show that it is a Banach space.
 To do this, we need to factor out all the elements of norm $0$.
-We define an equivalence relation $\equiv$ on $\bap^p(G)$ via
+As before, we use the equivalence relation $\equiv$ on $\bap^p(G)$ defined via